clickstorm/cs_seo/Documentation/Configuration/Index.rst

 """"""""""""""
 You can also define a different content for each domain.
 Therefore use the extra field in the **sys domain records** or a TypoScript Condition.

-RealURL
-"""""""
-If you use RealURL, cs_seo automatically configures that the path robots.txt maps to the page type 656.
-If you wan't to disable this, use the setting in the extension manager: :ref:`basic.realURLAutoConf`.

 User Tracking
 ^^^^^^^^^^^^^